Network of overseas Vietnamese nuclear energy experts makes debut

-PARIS — A network of overseas Vietnamese nuclear energy experts (VietNuc) officially made its debut at the Vietnamese Embassy in Paris on Sunday, on the occasion of the Vietnam Science and Technology Day.
+PARIS - A network of overseas Vietnamese nuclear energy experts (VietNuc) officially made its debut at the Vietnamese Embassy in Paris on Sunday (local time), on the occasion of the Vietnam Science and Technology Day.

 The event marked an important step in mobilising the intelligence and experience of the OV expert community to serve the homeland's nuclear power development programme.